Online Budget-Feasible Mechanism Design with Predictions: Introduction

 \item We complement our positive results by showing in \Cref{sec:lower-bound} that for the \textit{offline} version, access to predictions is mostly ineffective in improving approximation guarantees.
 In particular, we show that no randomized, universally truthful, budget-feasible mechanism with bounded robustness can achieve a consistency guarantee better than the lower bound of $2$ that is known to hold for additive valuations and randomized mechanisms \citep{chen2011approximability}. \end{itemize}

 All our mechanisms run in polynomial time assuming access to a value oracle for the objective function, which is standard in submodular optimization.
-From a technical point of view, we design posted price auction mechanisms, the prices of which are determined by exploiting the information from the prediction on the optimal value and the outcome of an initial sampling phase.
+From a technical point of view, we design posted price auction mechanisms, the prices of which are determined by exploiting the information from the prediction on the optimal value, the outcome of an initial sampling phase, or a combination of the two, depending on the mechanism.
 Overall, our results shed light on the power but also on the limitations of the learning-augmented paradigm for budget-feasible mechanisms.

-\paragraph{Related Work.} The design of truthful budget-feasible mechanisms was initiated by \citet{singer2010budget} for additive and monotone submodular valuation functions, and has sparked a rich line of work.
+\paragraph{Related Work} The design of truthful budget-feasible mechanisms was initiated by \citet{singer2010budget} for additive and monotone submodular valuation functions, and has sparked a rich line of work.
 For additive valuation functions a best-possible $2$-approximation randomized mechanism was given by \citet{gravin2020optimal}, whereas it is also known that the best possible factor of any deterministic mechanism is between $1+\sqrt{2}$ and $3$ (due to \citet{chen2011approximability} and \citet{gravin2020optimal}).
 For monotone submodular valuation functions, through a series of improvements (see e.g., \citet{chen2011approximability,jalaly2021simple,balkanski2022deterministic}), the current state of the art is $4.45$ for deterministic and $4.08$ for randomized mechanisms due to \citet{han2024triple} who follow the clock auction paradigm.
 Without the monotonicity assumption, obtaining any $O(1)$ approximation seemed to be more challenging (see e.g., \citet{amanatidis2022budget}), but here as well the recent improvements of \citet{balkanski2022deterministic,huang2023randomized} have led to a relatively small approximation ratio, namely $11.67$, again by \citet{han2024triple}.